 We all know there are plenty of pharmaceuticals out there to help us stay calm.
 Stress has certain energy we all recognize.
 It’s fight, flight, or freeze.
 The energy around us is stronger than what we can handle.
 Barring good drugs, what else can we do?

-The BioElectric Shield is a new kind of vibrational technology that works with your energy field to keep you calm and centered in the midst of chaos.
+The BioElectric Shield is a new kind of vibrational technology that works with your energy field to keep you calm and centered amidst chaos.
 It’s promoted as an EMF radiation protection pendant (or4 wristband style) that handles high levels of EMF radiation.
-Since nearly all schools have WiFi, which means they bathe teachers and students alike in EMF radiation.
+Since nearly all schools have WiFi, so they bathe teachers and students alike in EMF radiation.
 But the Shield does far more than protect your energy from EMF radiation.
 It handles any type of energy that is stressful for you!

-Wearing a Bioelectric Shield not only reduces stress by protecting you from the EMF radiation from WiFi, but it also reduces the impact other people’s energy has on you.
-Whether it’s a student or fellow – teacher, if you get drained by other people’s energy, you’ll want to take the Highly Sensitive Person quiz just to see how much others’ are impacting your energy.
+Wearing a Bioelectric Shield not only reduces stress by protecting you from the EMF radiation from WiFi but also reduces the impact other people’s energy has on you.
+Whether it’s a student or fellow – teacher, if you get drained by other people’s energy, you’ll want to take the Highly Sensitive Person quiz just to see how much others impact your energy.
 Here is the link to the HSP Quiz and the EMF Exposure Quiz.

 The feedback from teachers regarding our BioShields has been great.
-One teacher says that she feels less stressed and overwhelmed when dealing with difficult students because it shuts off their sensitivity to others’ chaotic energy.
-Another teacher has said she is experiencing an increase in both her physical health, as well as mental stability since using this coping skill!
+One teacher says she feels less stressed and overwhelmed when dealing with challenging students because it shuts off their sensitivity to others’ chaotic energy.
+Another teacher has said she is experiencing an increase in both her physical health as well as mental stability since using this coping skill!